 At Timberline, we recommend and practice the installation of weed barrier fabric behind our retaining walls.
 This aids in controlling soils from washing through your retaining wall.

 Ready to add a retaining wall at your home or business?
-Contact us via the form below!
+Contact us today!